 Students can have access to scholarships and grants, which can help make college more affordable.
-In addition, your student may have to take out a student loan to make it to graduation day, you can also shoulder some of the load or help them with paying back what they owe.
+In addition, your student may have to take out federal student loans to make it to graduation day, you can also shoulder some of the load.

 Parent PLUS loans can be one way to help your child afford college.
-They are student loans offered by the U.S. Department of Education, and parents, not students, become the borrower.
-You can borrow up to the amount of education expenses not covered by other aid.
-It’s easier to qualify if the applicant doesn’t have an “adverse credit history .”
+They are student loans offered by the U.S. Department of Education, and parents become the borrower.
+You can borrow up to the amount of education expenses not covered by other financial aid.
+It’s easier to qualify if you don’t have an “adverse credit history.”

-Parent PLUS loans have a fixed interest rate with a typical term of 10 years, but that can be extended to 25 years, allowing for payment flexibility.
-However, unlike student loans, Parent PLUS Loans come with a fairly high origination fee —it’s currently 4.248%.
-Of course, in 18 years, parents paying for college may have better federal loan options.
+Parent PLUS loans have a fixed interest rate, currently 6.28% , with a typical term of 10 years that may be extended to 25 years.
+However, unlike federal student loans, Parent PLUS Loans come with a fairly high origination fee—it’s currently 4.228%.